 school's multi-year focus on restorative approaches.
 Two case managers were assigned to specific students, one for middle school and one for the overage under-credited students.
 Furthermore, with 249 total incidents and 411 suspensions to date, Monroe is on pace to decrease the number of suspensions and significantly reduce the number of longterm suspensions.
 As a result, the number of total days suspended is on pace to be approximately half the total in prior year.
 This is attributed to the restorative system in place.
 Refine the Progressive Discipline process including the Help Zone process for middle school and 9th grade, the alternative Bridges setting and In-School Suspension.
 Develop and enhance a continuum of mental health supports for students and families, working in partnership with community agencies.
 3-8 ELA All Students Level 2 & above 14% 17% Yellow Likely to be met.
-The following actions were taken to support students: During break week, 25 students participated in the Monroe theme-based ELA Boot Camp to prepare students for the upcoming NYS ELA 7 & 8 Given the time of year, there is little new assessment data to report.
+The following actions were taken to support students: During break week, 25 students participated in the Monroe theme-based ELA Boot Camp to prepare students for the upcoming NYS ELA 7 &amp; 8 Assessments.
+There were 7 Saturdays of ELA small group-tutoring sessions.
+The three hour session was divided between ELA and Math instruction ELA Instructional Coaches did small group pull out sessions for 4 to 6 weeks.
+Middle School Administrator with the Middle Instructional Coaches coordinated cluster meetings to discuss students work and review data.
+Middle school teachers implemented a mentorship program to target academic and Given the time of year, there is little new assessment data to report.
 Marking Period 3 grades Based on Monroe's knowledge of each student, the school projects that it will demonstrate growth toward meeting the progress target and goal.
 In the 3 rd Marking Period, 60% of the 7 th and 8 th graders earning passing grades in ELA.
 Specifically, 48% earned at least a C in the course.
 Based on the success of Monroe's instructional framework, the foundation will be sustained and the following have been identified as areas to further sharpen: We will refine Co -Teaching strategies in the ELA and ESOL classroom to improve teacher practices.
 Strengthen common planning time that provide opportunities to discuss student's academic behavior plans.
 Establish the Phase II of RtI in which a committee will discuss students' academic and behavioral support beyond classroom.